-Venkat Subramaniam is an Associate & Exxon Professor of Finance at the A.B.
+Venkat Subramaniam is an Associate Professor in Finance and holds the Exxon Professorship in Business at the A.B.
 Freeman School of Business at Tulane University.
 He received his Ph.D. in Finance from the University of Texas at Austin.
 He also holds a Masters degree in Mathematics from the Indian Institute of Technology at Kanpur, India.

 His research interests are in the areas of corporate cash holdings, monitoring role of non-transient institutional investors, asset restructuring, and the impact of financing choices on firm-supplier relationships.
-Currently he is also working on research that analyzes the financial causes and product market consequences of product failures.
+Currently he is also working on research that analyzes the impact of labor unions on product quality, and on the financial causes and product market consequences of product failures.
 His papers have been published in many leading journals including the Review of Financial Studies, Journal of Financial Economics, Management Science, Journal of Law, Economics, & Organization, Journal of Financial Intermediation, Journal of Corporate Finance, and the Financial Review.

 Education & Affiliations